-A practical foreign exchange and currency guide on sending money and travel to Hong Kong
+A practical foreign exchange and currency guide to Hong Kong

 Hong Kong, the grand city with an iconic skyline, a legendary cuisine kitchens, and lush, protected nature where rare birds and colourful traditions thrive.
 Over 70% of Hong Kong is mountains and sprawling country parks, some also home to geological and historical gems.
 Escape the city limits on one of the world’s smoothest transport systems and spend your day wandering in a Song-dynasty village, hiking on a deserted island or kayaking among volcanic sea arches.
 Underneath the glass and steel of Hong Kong’s commercial persona is a dynamic cultural landscape where its Chinese roots, colonial connections and the contributions of its home-grown talent become intertwined.